kaliflowerx3/ZoltriTWserver/rules.md

 2. No griefing!
 Protect yourself from griefing!
 It is your responsibility to maintain the upkeep of your base.
 See more about this below.
 3. No use of third-party software.
 4. Just because you can, doesn't mean you should.
 If something is clearly not meant to happen, report it!
 Don't exploit it.
 This will operate on a Warning-Tempban-Permaban basis (not necessarily for the same bug).
 5. We will not tolerate discrimination of any kind.
-No leeway.
 This includes slurs.
+PLEASE LOOK UP WHAT SLURS ARE YOU *WILL* BE AUTOBANNED!
 6. You must be the race you ally with (see rule 4).
 Alliance changes are expensive, but are offered in-store at spawn.
 7. This is a mature server!
 Underage players will be banned.
 8. No PvP logging!
 Don't be a coward.